Travelling

 • What are D7 and D2 visas to Portugal?

 Both D7 and D2 visas are residency visas to Portugal.
-They allow a 4-month stay and two entries into the country.
-Holders of these visas are expected to apply for a 1 or 2-year residency permit once they are in Portugal.
+They allow a 4-month stay with two entries into the country.
+Holders of these visas must apply for a 1 or 2-year residence permit upon arrival in Portugal.

-The Portugal D2 visa is intended for foreigners planning to invest in a business in the country.
-The applicant for this type of visa can either fund a new business or purchase an existing one — fully or partially.
+The D2 visa is intended for foreigners planning to invest in a business in Portugal.
+Applicants can fund a new business or invest in an existing one in Portugal, either fully or partially.

-• Is a Portugal D7 visa easy to get?
+• Is the Portugal D7 visa easy to get?

 • a passport or another travel document;